Catasetum: Biology

+Pollination

 The inflorescence is borne on the basis.
-It consists of very fleshy flowers that are unisexual, which is exceptional for orchids.
+It consists of very fleshy flowers that are unisexual, which is very unusual for orchids.
 The colorful male and yellowish-green female flowers are typically situated on different plants, a phenomenon known as dioecy.
 Which type of flower a plant produces is determined by the conditions under which it grows.
 Male and female flowers are markedly different in size and color.
-At first, taxonomists even thought they were dealing with different species, a puzzle which Charles Darwin resolved when writing Fertilisation of Orchids.
+Initially, taxonomists thought they were dealing with different species, a puzzle which Charles Darwin resolved when writing Fertilisation of Orchids.
 There are rare cases in which a single plant in intermediate conditions will produce both male and female flowers.

 The male flowers have a remarkable technique for the ejection of the pollinia.
-Sack-Shaped Catasetum (Catasetum saccatum), a tropical South American species, discussed by Darwin, actually launches its viscid pollen sacs with explosive force, when an insect touches a seta.
+Sack-shaped Catasetum (Catasetum saccatum), a tropical South American species, discussed by Darwin, actually launches its viscid pollen sacs with explosive force, when an insect touches a seta.
 He was ridiculed for reporting this by the naturalist Thomas Huxley.

+Growth

 In habitat, these plants predominantly grow as epiphytes in very wet forests.
 Species of this genus all host wood-devouring mycorrhizal fungi which supplement the plants' nutrition by breaking down decomposing wood.
 Most of these species have a prolonged saprophytic stage in decomposing wood as seedlings before developing leaves and photosynthesis.
 Fungi which break down wood require a nitrogen source since wood is primarily composed solely of hemi-cellulose, cellulose, and lignin and lacks nitrogen, and these plants are heavy feeders with high nitrogen requirements typically.

 Many of these species are known to germinate in ant nests high in the canopy and host ant colonies, which provide the plants with an abundant supply of nitrogen, and they also host ants in cultivation frequently.
 Most of these species are considered moderately difficult to maintain in cultivation without a greenhouse or Wardian case and some of them defy cultivation.
 Most of them cannot tolerate dryness and some of them have very specific temperature requirements.
 Some of these species are ant plants and attract ant colonies and can become a nuisance in cultivation.